wleddy/staffing/docs/use_case.md

  Leave roles blank to allow volunteers to sign up for spots.
  7. Specify maximum number of people requested.

-> Repeat for all Spots for this event
+> Repeat for all Spots for this activity

 ### Announce Spots

 #### Staff Announcements

-From Event page, Click "Announce this event to Staff"
+From Activity page, Click "Announce this activity to Staff"
 Text and/or emails will be sent to all staff with required skills.

 Weekly announcements will be automatically sent to all staff with 1 month of upcoming Spots.